 Do you plan your content in advance; for a week; for a month; for a quarter; for a year?

-Today, I want to share some of my best tips with you around content planning.
+Today, I want to share some of my best tips with you about content planning.

 Every December when things slow down a bit, I take a day or two to work on a full, intensive business planning session for the upcoming year.
 I may do this with a mentor, a business colleague, or even on my own.
 Using a jumbo wall calendar, the first thing I do is map out the year.
 Then I work on quarterly, monthly, and weekly strategies that I believe will help me reach my goals for the year.